Bioenergy in Aotearoa

 Harmaan Madon

-Sorry, my goodness, this is a very interesting comment from Mike Hart; I think around a green hydrogen ion.
-Can you read it out and then take, take us in that direction, please.
+Sorry, this is a very interesting comment from Mike Hart; I think it is about a green hydrogen ion.
+Can you read it out and take us in that direction, please?
 So

 Matthew Jackson

-I got I've got to get.
-I was surprised to see the price to not see renewable hydrogen as one of the specific biofuels being targeted.
-Most of the facilities we've been asked to look at in New Zealand have been asked to make h2 Yeah, okay.
+I got it.
+I've got to get it.
+I was surprised to see that renewable hydrogen was not one of the specific biofuels being targeted.
+Most of the facilities we've been asked to look at in New Zealand have been asked to make H2.
+Yeah, okay.

 Dr Paul Bennett

 Yeah, so I can address that from two perspectives.
 One, we are looking at hydrogen.
 We're looking at distributed hydrogen from low-grade waste.
-So that is something we're, we're looking at, and there's also the potential of copper coupling hydrogen production with biomass, with a technique called gasification where you produce hydrogen and co2 So if you can capture the co2 at the same time as you're producing hydrogen.
-You can then lock the co2 away somewhere as an exhausted.
-Natural gas, well then you've got what's called negative emissions.
-And so there are countries around the world looking at that is called bioenergy and carbon-carbon capture and storage of backs in terms of use of hydrogen, and transportation applications, and I said, we're focusing around aviation and Marie.
-Those are two long distant applications where we still think liquid biofuels are important, and if you look at the number of vessels built in 2019, 94% of them still feel we're still going to be filled with liquid fields.
-And those vessels are going to be on the seas for a long time to come, so there's gonna be a long demand for liquid fuel.
+So that is something we're, we're looking at, and there's also the potential of copper coupling hydrogen production with biomass, with a technique called gasification where you produce hydrogen and CO2.
+So if you can capture the CO2 at the same time as you're producing hydrogen.
+You can then lock the CO2 away somewhere as an exhausted.
+Natural gas, well then, you've got what's called negative emissions.
+And so there are countries worldwide looking at that is called bioenergy and carbon-carbon capture and storage of backs in terms of use of hydrogen, and transportation applications, and I said, we're focusing around aviation and Marie.
+Those are two long-distance applications where we still think liquid biofuels are important, and if you look at the number of vessels built in 2019, 94% of them still feel we're still going to be filled with liquid fields.
+And those vessels will be on the seas for a long time to come, so there's gonna be a long demand for liquid fuel.
 The same goes for the aviation sector.
 Yes, Boeing and Airbus are talking about hydrogen or electric aircraft.
-Still, they're only going to have limited range, their aspirations, and I use that word again; aspirations are to have the rules in place by 2035.
+Still, they're only going to have a limited range, their aspirations, and I use that word again: aspirations are to have the rules in place by 2035.
 So we're still going to be using liquid fuel liquid aviation fuels for a long time to come, and even after 2025, it's, you know, we're still going to need liquid fuels for the long haul flights, and 80% of New Zealand's pre-COVID missions came from long haul flights.
 So we're still going to need liquid fuel, so that's why we're focusing on biofuels in those sectors.

 Matthew Jackson

-Mark, do you have, sorry Mike, do you have anything to add to that.
-Mike is Mike C still on the call, thereby noting Mike HART I believe that question came from.
+Mark, do you have anything to add to that?
+Sorry, Mike.
+Mike is Mike C still on the call, thereby noting Mike HART, I believe that question came from.
 Yes, thank

 Mike Hart - Sierra Energy

 you.
 I appreciate it; interestingly, hydrogen has come up repeatedly in most of the communities we're talking to.
-New Zealand is an interesting fuel source that folks like to pay attention to on our online calculator the number of requests we're getting from New Zealand.
-As hydrogen is the end product from garbage is rising.
-So I don't know whether some incentive or something is driving it, but it is coming up frequently.
+New Zealand is an interesting fuel source that folks like to pay attention to.
+Our online calculator shows the number of requests we're getting from New Zealand.
+As hydrogen is the end product of garbage, it is rising.
+So, I don't know whether some incentive or something is driving it, but it is coming up frequently.

 Dr Paul Bennett

-So certainly, over the past three or four years, there's been a lot of interest from the government and supporting a range of different activities around our hydrogen.
+So certainly, over the past three or four years, there's been a lot of interest from the government in supporting a range of different activities related to our hydrogen.
 And it but they are quite specific, I mean, there's some interest in coastal shipping, some interest in some of those heavy-duty routes, and refuelling stations are being built at the moment.
-So for those, those key trunk routes in New Zealand are still quite a small portion of the overall transportation duty.
+So, those key trunk routes in New Zealand still constitute quite a small portion of the overall transportation duty.

 Harmaan Madon